Peanut Butter Chocolate Chip Scones

 Flourless Peanut Butter Chocolate Chip Mini Blender Muffins – gluten-free, grain-free, soy-free, dairy-free, oil-free, refined sugar-free, under 100 calories each

-Flourless PB & Chocolate Fudgy Brownies (GF) - No flour, no problem!
-Chocolate & PB are all you need for super fudgy brownies!
+Flourless Peanut Butter and Chocolate Fudgy Brownies (GF) – No flour, no problem!
+Chocolate and peanut butter are all you need for super fudgy flourless brownies!

 Vegan Chocolate Chip Pumpkin Muffins – The best pumpkin muffins ever, vegan or otherwise